huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 [Here mentor should point the student to test files of similar tokenizers]

-Analogous to the modeling test files of *[name of model]*, the tokenization test files of *[name of model]* should contain a couple of hard-coded integration tests.
+Analogous to the modeling test files of *[camelcase name of model]*, the tokenization test files of *[camelcase name of model]* should contain a couple of hard-coded integration tests.

 [Here mentor should again point to an existing similar test of another model that the student can copy & adapt]